Alignak-monitoring-contrib/alignak-demo/README.rst

 Get base components
 -------------------

-.. note:: All the Alignak components need a root account (or *sudo* privilege) to get installed.
+**Note** that all the Alignak components need a root account (or *sudo* privilege) to get installed.

 **Note** that this pitch is based on the current `update-installer` branch of Alignak that is not yet merged on upstream.
 This branch will be merged for the 1.0 release.

 Get base components::